Moscow court orders Kremlin foe Navalny to prison

 “I have deeply offended him simply by surviving the assassination attempt that he ordered,” he said.

-“The aim of that hearing is to scare a great number of people,” Navalny added.
+“The aim of this hearing is to scare a great number of people,” Navalny added.
 “You can’t jail the entire country.”

-Russia’s penitentiary service alleges Navalny violated the probation conditions of his suspended sentence from the 2014 conviction.
-It asked the Simonovsky District Court to turn his 3 1/2-year suspended sentence into one that he must serve in prison, although he has spent about a year of it under house arrest that will now be counted as time served.
+Russia’s penitentiary service said Navalny violated the probation conditions of his suspended sentence from the 2014 conviction.
+It asked the court to turn his 3 1/2-year suspended sentence into one that he must serve in prison, although about a year he spent under house arrest will be counted as time served.

-“I came back to Moscow after I completed the course of treatment,” Navalny said at Tuesday’s hearing.
+“I came back to Moscow after I completed the course of treatment,” Navalny said during Tuesday’s hearing.
 “What else could I have done?”

-Navalny’s jailing has triggered massive protests across Russia for the past two weekends, with tens of thousands taking to the streets to demand his release and chant slogans against Putin.
-Police detained over 5,750 people Sunday, including more than 1,900 in Moscow, the biggest number the nation has seen since Soviet times.
-Most were released after being handed a court summons, and they face fines or jail terms of seven to 15 days.
-Several people faced criminal charges over alleged violence against police.
+Tens of thousands of people took to the streets the past two weekends to demand Navalny’s release and chant slogans against Putin.
+On Sunday, police detained more than 5,750 people nationwide, which was the biggest one-day total in Russia since Soviet times.
+Most were released after being handed a court summons, and they face fines or jail terms of seven to 15 days, although several face criminal charges of violence against police.

 “I am fighting and will keep doing it even though I am now in the hands of people who love to put chemical weapons everywhere and no one would give three kopecks for my life,” Navalny said.

 Navalny’s team called for a demonstration Tuesday outside the Moscow courthouse, but police were out in force, cordoning off nearby streets and making random arrests.
-More than 320 people were detained, according to the OVD-Info group that monitors arrests.
+More than 320 people were detained, according to OVD-Info.

 Some Navalny supporters still managed to approach the building.
-A young woman climbed a large pile of snow across the street from the courthouse and held up a poster saying “Freedom to Navalny.”
+A young woman climbed a pile of snow across the street and held up a poster saying “Freedom to Navalny.”
 Less than a minute later, a police officer took her away.

-Hours before the ruling, authorities also cordoned off Red Square and other parts of central Moscow, as well as Palace Square in St. Petersburg in anticipation of protests.
+Before the ruling, authorities also cordoned off Red Square and other parts of central Moscow, as well as Palace Square in St. Petersburg, anticipating protests.
 Police flooded the centers of both cities.

 In court, Navalny thanked protesters for their courage and urged other Russians not to fear repression.